Client: Reuse Italy

-Types: Cultural, Dance center, Refurbishment
+Types: Cultural, Music school, Refurbishment

 On the southern edge of the Italian town of Grottole, a half-ruined Romanesque church stands somewhat elevated.
 It is very characteristic and formative for this place and stands out from the surroundings because of its location.
 On the eastern side, it blends into the street space and the surrounding buildings.
 On the western side, however, the church interior opens into the expanse of the landscape and provides a view of nature.
 This found spatial quality is the one approach of our design.